DiscordDungeons/quest-editor-docs/guides/quest-creation/stage-3.md

 In the last one, add a [`End Quest Dialog Block`](../../blocks/quest/end_quest_dialog.md).

+After this is done, drag a [`User Inventory Block`](../../blocks/quest/user_inventory.md) and attach it right under the `Has Item` block.

 ![Stage 3 Completed](./images/stage-3-complete.jpg)

 #### Completed

 Alright!
 We've completed the quest!

-Next up, you can write your own quest and build it yourself!
+Next up, you can write your own quest and build it yourself, then submit it to Mackan!